-TRPI was developed utilising prior, published analysis that identified macroinvertebrate taxa had strong statistical associations with TRP (Paisley et al., 2003; Everall, 2010; Paisley et. al., 2011).
-Paisley et al. (2003) used chemical, environmental and biological data collected by the Environment Agency (EA) in spring and autumn 1995 across England, Wales and Northern Ireland, to determine which invertebrate families were potential indicators of P status.
-The dataset had 6695 records, including both spring (February - July) and autumn (28th August - November)

-samples, and covered a range of nutrient concentrations from <0.001 mg l-1 to over 0.5 mg l-1.
-Chemical data comprising monthly spot-measures of the concentration of 34 chemical variables, including TRP, were averaged over the three-month period prior to the collection of biological samples (Paisley et al. 2003).
-This was justified because their analysis accounted for spring and autumn separately so seasonally specific water quality measures were deemed most suitable.
-Biological data comprised the abundance of macroinvertebrates based on the 76 BMWP scoring families (Whalley and Hawkes, 1997), collected using nationally standard 3-minute kick samples and hand search (Environment Agency, 2009).
-Paisley et al. (2003; 2011) then used Mutual Information theory (MI) and impact analysis to quantify the association between macroinvertebrate families and 34 chemical measurements and 11 environmental measurements.
+TRPI was developed utilising historic datasets which identified macroinvertebrate taxa that had strong statistical associations with TRP (Paisley et al., 2003; Everall, 2010; Paisley et. al., 2011).
+Paisley et al. (2003) used chemical, environmental and biological data collected by the Environment Agency (EA) in 1995 covering a range of nutrient concentrations across England, Wales and Northern Ireland, to determine which invertebrate families were potential indicators of P status.
+Chemical data comprising monthly spot-measures of the concentration of 34 chemical variables, including TRP, were averaged over the three-month period prior to the collection of biological samples.
+Biological data comprised the abundance of spring and autumn macroinvertebrate samples based on the 76 BMWP scoring families.
+Paisley et al. (2003; 2011) used Mutual Information theory (MI) and impact analysis to quantify the association between macroinvertebrate families and 34 chemical measurements and 11 environmental measurements.
 This was corroborated by neural network analysis which demonstrated good statistical agreement with MI analysis (discussed further in Paisley et al. 2003).

 Paisley et. al. (2011) attempted to minimise the effect of other environmental factors on invertebrate community composition by differentiating indicators of TRP for both spring and autumn and for different river habitat/morphology types.
-Specifically, they categorised each site into one of five river types.
-These river types were differentiated using neural network analysis, which identified altitude, alkalinity and substrate composition as the key controls on macroinvertebrate community response to TRP (Paisley et. al., 2011).
+Specifically, they categorised each site into one of five river types using neural network analysis, which identified altitude, alkalinity and substrate composition as key controls on macroinvertebrate community response to TRP (Paisley et. al., 2011).
 The five site typology represents a progression from fast-flowing upland streams to slow-flowing lowland streams, with generally increasingly alkalinity and fining of substrate particle size (Table 1).